janusqa/sellitlikeitshot/README.md

 # Load and intial loading screen untill resources are loaded
 $ npx expo install expo-splash-screen import * as SplashScreen from 'expo-splash-screen';
+can change resizeMode to "cover" in app.json to make splash take entire screen can also change baground color to match splash so there is no precievable flicker

 # .env
 $ npm install -D react-native-dotenv